feelinglovelynow/ace-graph-database/README.md

 1. No uid or _uid as prop name
 1. Schema Enums
 1. No more embedded functions (so I stop creating the same fn multiple times)
-1. Get relationship node, if many just get the first one
-1. returns for each function
+1. jsdoc returns for each function
 1. Ace CLI + R2
 1. On Error Flow
     * Retry: Count, MS Before Trying Again,